alipirani88/snpkit/README.md

 ```

 The above command will run the variant calling (step 1) pipeline on a set of PE reads residing in test_readsdir.
 The results will be saved in the output directory test_output_core.
-The config file contains options for some frequently used reference genome.
-To know which reference genomes are included in config file, look up the [config]() file or check the help menu of the pipeline.
+The config file contains options for some frequently used reference genomes.
+To know which reference genomes are included in the config file, look up the [config]() file or check the help menu of the pipeline.

 The results of variant calling will be placed in an individual folder generated for each sample in the output directory.
-A log file for each sample will be generated and can be found in each sample folder inside the out directory.
-A single log file of this step will be generated in main output directory.
-For more information on log file prefix and convention, please refer [log](#log) section below.
+A log file for each sample will be generated and can be found in each sample folder inside the output directory.
+A single log file of this step will be generated in the main output directory.
+For more information on log file prefix and convention, please refer to the [log](#log) section below.

-- Run core_prep step to generate files for core SNP calling.
+- Run the core_prep step to generate files for core SNP calling.

 Run this steps to generate various intermediate files that will be used for generating core SNPs.